 Recently, the cloud has become an integral part of business operations.
 Organizations are using more and more cloud services to support remote users and devices and to streamline business functions.
 But with multiple data centers, networks, devices, and users with different access rights, cloud security can be complex.

 As cloud usage increases, so do cyber attacks in the virtual environment.
-In the past year, there were several high-profile breaches in the cloud, most notably the Mirai botnet distributed denial of service (DDoS) attack on Dyn.
+In the recent years, there were several high-profile breaches in the cloud, most notably the Mirai botnet distributed denial of service (DDoS) attack on Dyn.

 The cloud presents unique security challenges—such as multiple entry points into networks and devices—that traditional security measures aren’t equipped to handle.
 So what are the primary security challenges facing the cloud?
 And what are the best practices for preventing a security breach?
 Let’s take a look at a few.